apache/lucene/dev-docs/file-formats.md

 Some file formats are simpler, e.g. the compound file format's index is so small that it can be loaded fully into memory at open time.
-So it becomes read-once and can be stored in the metadata file.
+So it becomes read-once and can be stored in the same file as metadata.

 Some file formats are more complex, e.g. postings have multiple types of data (docs, freqs, positions, offsets, payloads) that are optionally retrieved, so